My last journey aboard the Berlin–Paris Nightjet: why this service disappeared

 Göttingen: a Barbara Tune

-We made a brief stop in Göttingen at 9:35 PM, taking a moment to recall the famous French singer Barbara’s magnificent song, which celebrates Franco-German reconciliation—a beautiful symbol for the Berlin-Paris night train.
+We made a brief stop in Göttingen at 9:35 PM, taking a moment to recall Barbara’s magnificent song, which celebrates Franco-German reconciliation—a beautiful symbol for the Berlin-Paris night train.

 And never mind those who are surprised,